Leo Tolstoy gives his opinion on romantic love, printed in the Civil & Military Gazette (Lahore) – Friday 21 December 1888.

 Madame Bovary Syndrome (English Translation from the original French paper – 1892)

-Madame Bovary Syndrome (or bovarysme/bovarism) represents a delusional fixation on romantic ideals.
+Madame Bovary Syndrome (bovarysme/bovarism) represents women’s delusional fixation on the ideals of romantic love.
 The term was coined by French writer J. de Gaultier in his 1892 essay Le bovarysme, la psychologie dans l’oeuvre de Flaubert, with the following two excerpts translated (and paraphrased) from the original French essay. – PW

 Mr. Montégut noted that the appearance of Madame Bovary “was a reaction to certain long-sovereign influences.”
 She stood in all reality for the false ideal made fashionable by the school of romantic love and for the dangerous sentimentality that has as its counterpart the male figure of Don Quixote who was a consequence for the too long-prolonged chivalric mania of Spain.